afterxleep/afterxleep.github.io/_posts/2020-07-30-redux-like-architecture-with-swiftui-part1.md

 As you can see, the view binds itself to the AppStore via the @Environment property wrapper and gets its data from the State.

-When you tap the button, the dispatcher sends the "getAnimal" Action.
-That Action arrives at our Reducer, which generates a random name and modifies the State.
-SwiftUI automatic binding re-renders the view as soon as the state var changes.
+When you tap the button, we dispatch the "getAnimal" Action.
+It arrives at our Reducer, which generates a random name and modifies the State.
+SwiftUI automatic binding re-renders the view as soon as the state changes.
+Pure magic!.

 ### Main View
 The only thing we have to do is to initialize the State at launch, include our AnimalView, and pass the Store as an environment object.

-Let's modify our default project View, initialize the State with our default reducer, and pass it along.
+Let's modify our default project View.

 #### ContentView.swift
 ```swift